daltonmenezes/ubuntu-wallpaper-fix/README.md

 # ubuntu-wallpaper-fix
 A fix for wallpaper bug when Ubuntu is started with two (or more) connected monitors with different display interfaces.
-In my case are two (HDMI and VGA with DVI adapter).
+In my case are two (HDMI and VGA with DVI adapter) where the HDMI monitor always start after login with blurred wallpaper.
+So, I've created this fix.

 <img src="http://i.giphy.com/F3o0slBN5hUfm.gif" alt="" />